khushalbhardwaj-0111/helloWorldElectron/README.md

 -   Electron app **creates** a main window or the **App window**.

 -   Inside the main window our **html** file is **rendered** just like in a web browser.

+## Convention for logic

+- _Electron App_ - Electron specific configuration and logic.
+- _WEB App_ - Keep as generic as possible to increase __posible reuse on plain web__.

+## Comunicating Electron App to the WEB App

+- To communicate b/w different running processes in our Electron App we use __Inter Process Communication(IPC) System__.